SeanTangney/cul/README.md

     4. As an admin, I want to be able to make blog posts so that i can advertise products to the user through them.

         - It is very easy for an admin to write a blog post on the site.
 It is also good advertising for jerseys becuase if someone is interested enough to read an article about a particular match then they will probably be interested in buying a jersey that one of those teams wear.

+    5. As an admin, i want to be able to see a list of submitted contact us forms in the admin panel.

+        - As an admin i can go into the admin panel and click on contacts.
+This will show me a list of all submitted forms from the contact us page.

 # Testing